Complete Electroweak Chiral Lagrangian with a Light Higgs at NLO: Acknowledgements

 \section{Acknowledgements}

+We thank Alejandro Celis for collaboration on the model discussed in Sec. \ref{subsec:higgsport}.
 This work was performed in the context of the ERC Advanced Grant project `FLAVOUR' (267104) and was supported in part by the DFG cluster of excellence `Origin and Structure of the Universe'.